prasunanand/prasunanand.github.io/about.md

 permalink: /about/
 ---

 Hi, I am Prasun.
 I work as a software engineer at [Quansight](https://www.quansight.com/).
 Currently I am working on the [Pytorch](https://pytorch.org/) library.
+I am contributing to [Uarray](https://github.com/Quansight-Labs/uarray) and [Unumpy](https://github.com/Quansight-Labs/unumpy) development.

 I am a huge supporter of Open-source software and love Bioinformatics.
 I am involved with different open-source projects aimed at super fast Scientific Computing on Python, Ruby and D.

 I briefly worked as a Software Architect at Modak Analytics Software where I was leading the Genomics team.
 Here, I was responsible for building Genome scan tools optimized for GPU clusters, to aid pharmaceutical companies study large-scale genomics data.
 I built a strong team from the ground up and set up collaborations with some of the top research organisations in India and around the world.